inverter3p/fourier/README.md

 *   📊 **Frequency Spectrum Visualization:** View the magnitude of the Fourier coefficients for your signal, clearly distinguishing the DC component and the harmonic amplitudes.
 *   🔍 **Unclipped Auto-Scaling:** When Gibbs phenomenon causes clipping, a dedicated modal window opens to show the waveform in its full, unclipped range.
 *   ⚙️ **Interactive Modal:** The auto-scale window has its own synchronized harmonics slider, allowing for detailed analysis of ringing and convergence.
-*   🧠 **Smart Axis Handling:**
-    *   The axes auto-expand to fit points plotted from the text area.
-    *   The tool provides warnings if the period (X-Max) is shortened, truncating the data.
-    *   Extending the period automatically fills the new range, preserving the wave's shape.
-*   📦 **Zero-Dependency, Single File:** The entire application is contained in one `index.html` file.
-No builds, no dependencies.
-Just open it in a browser.

 ---